 Many city leaders now acknowledge that culture helps create thriving urban centres.
 And the political and economic influence of the world’s leading cities puts them in a unique position to set a global agenda for sustainable urban development.

-Rapid urbanisation means that, by 2030, two-thirds of the world’s population will live in cities.
+Rapid urbanisation means that by 2030 two-thirds of the world’s population will live in cities.
 The very speed of change is unprecedented and governments are facing increasingly complex challenges.
 Many of the great policy issues of our age, from tackling climate change to promoting social equality, are being led at city, rather than national, level.

-How the WCCF works
+How the Forum works